bowen-wu/situationalDialogue/src/assets/script/new-conception.md

 * What must I do, Mrs. Jones?

 - Open the window and air the room.
 Then put these clothes in the wardrobe.
 Then make the bed.
-Dust the derssing table.
+Dust the dressing table.
 Then sweep the floor.

 ## Where's Sally